melogabriel/langchain-chatgpt/README.md

 This is a code that uses the LangChain library and OpenAI's ChatGPT API to perform data analysis on a dataset.

+Disclaimer: This project was made before OpenAI released Code Interpreter on ChatGPT Plus.
+With similar functions.

 ## Requirements

 To run this code, you will need the following requirements: